suttacentral/suttacentral/README.md

 * Code for the API endpoints should be places in `api` folder, except of the `search` endpoint.

 * Names, variables, docstring, comments, etc. should be written in english.

+* Test files should be placed in `tests` dir in directory where tested file is.

 # 2. Client